otakbeku/my-recipes/Meals.md

 ### Ingredients

-1. Fried Noodles (I prefer to use Indomie's fried noodles because the taste is beyond other noodles!)
+1. Fried Noodles (**I prefer to use Indomie's fried noodles because the taste is beyond other noodles!**)
 2. Sliced bread
 3. An egg
 4. Additionals: vegetables and seasoning

 ### Steps

 1. Serve the noodle first.
-Follow the instructions and make sure is cooked well.
+Follow the instructions and make sure it's cooked well.
 2. Heat the pan and put the breads first.
 Till is get little bit brown, cook the egg.
 I prefer with the sunny side up (you can half-cooked it).
 3. Put a half of the noodle to the upside bread.
-Add the egg and the rest of the noodle andthen the other bread.
+Add the egg and the rest of the noodle and then the other bread.
 Don't overcooked it.
 Just do it like other sandwich.
+Caution the noodle is already well served and if you overcooked it, the noodle will dried up.
-4. Put it on the plate, slices the sandwich diagonally and serve.
+4. Put it on the plate, slice the sandwich diagonally and serve.

 ### Additional notes